-The Neighborhood Committee gauges support for the project, collecting signatures and meets with city officials at DPW.
+The neighborhood committee gauges support for the project, collecting signatures and meets with city officials at Public Works.

 Step 3 Legislate Underground District 2-4 months

-Once the Neighborhood Committee submits signed petitions to DPW, there is a Public Hearing required and then approval by Board of Supervisors for a Utility Undergrounding District.
+Once the Neighborhood Committee submits signed petitions to us, there is a public hearing required and then approval by Board of Supervisors for a Utility Undergrounding District.

 Step 4 Form Assessment District 1-2 year